 Way 3: Troubleshoot the Internet Connection

-This error may arise due to the problems of the internet connection.
+This error may arise due to problems with the internet connection.
 Open the browser to check if the system is connected to the internet.
 You also need to check if the network adapters are functioning properly.
 Below are the steps you can perform:

-First and foremost, press the A and Windows key simultaneously from the keyboard.
+First and foremost, press the A and Windows keys simultaneously from the keyboard.
 Choose the ‘Device Manager’ option from the pop-up menu.